-- 1. The defendant engaged in conduct intending or knowing that the conduct would cause the death of a person, who the defendant knew was a law enforcement officer; and - 2.
-The defendant caused the death of a law enforcement officer; and - 3.
+- 1. The defendant engaged in conduct intending or knowing that the conduct would cause the death of a person, who the defendant knows is a law enforcement officer; and - 2.
 The law enforcement officer was in the line of duty.